Brett-Tanner/Journal/2024/Sep_24.md

 ## September 3rd

+- [x] Check out Kindy Special Lessons appearing on the wrong row of the calendar
+  - Seems to be caused bt having multiple Special Lessons on the same day
+  - Was actually because I was missing a specified row for kindy Special Lessons
 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch